The story of your application in 8 steps

 As such, we always advise you to plan ahead and get applications in a good 5 – 6 months before you need the funds.

 Once the decision making panel has met we will get a written response to you within 2 weeks – often sooner.
 You can also call us after the panel meeting date to get a verbal update over the phone.
 We always give open, honest feedback suggestions and advice where we can.

 Once you have completed spend you will need to return a simple monitoring form to us.
-You will be given a date for this to be submitted to us and you should try to include receipts for purchases etc.
+You will be given a date for this to be submitted and a link to the online monitoring form within the award pack described above, so please keep it safe.
+If you can you should try to include receipts for purchases etc.

-Once you have a grant and if you have any concerns or questions then you can call the grants team or visit our “Questions about your grant” section via the website.
+Once you have a grant and if you have any concerns or questions then you can call the grants team or visit our ‘Grant Holders’ section via the website.